Department of Hearing, Speech, and Language Sciences

 Sorenson Language and Communication Center, Room 3203

 The clinical practicum varies from student to student.
 On-campus sites include the University's Hearing and Speech Center, the Child Development Center, Kendall Demonstration Elementary School, and the Model Secondary School for the Deaf.
 Housed in the Hearing and Speech Center are the audiology, speech-language pathology, and aural rehabilitation clinics.
 The center's professional staff provides the highest quality supervision for students in audiology and speech-language pathology, while also providing services to the Gallaudet and metropolitan D.C. communities.
 In addition to the variety of on-campus sites, off-campus affiliations offer the student an opportunity to gain experience through exceptional clinical internships.
-Among those facilities available are Washington Medical Center, Children's Hospital of DC, Kennedy-Krieger Institute, Professional Hearing Services, Montgomery County Society for Crippled Children and Adults, Easter Seal Treatment Center, Maryland School for the Deaf, Arlington-Fairfax Hearing and Speech Center, Fairfax County Health Department, Georgetown University Hospital, Veterans Administration Hospital, hospitals in Mount Vernon, Fairfax County, and Prince George's County, the Listening Center at Johns Hopkins University, and several additional hospital, private practice and public school sites.
+Among those facilities available are Children's National Medical Center, the National Institute of Health, Walter Reed Military Medical Center, the Listening Center at Johns Hopkins University, Kennedy-Krieger Institute, Georgetown University Hospital, Washington Medical Center, Veterans Administration Healthcare System, Montgomery County Society for Crippled Children and Adults, Easter Seal Treatment Center, Maryland School for the Deaf, the River School, Arlington-Fairfax Hearing and Speech Center, Fairfax County Health Department, hospitals in Mount Vernon, Fairfax County, and Prince George's County, and several additional hospital, private practice and public school sites.

 Graduate Programs offered: